guidefari/here_hugo/content/note/multi-tenant.md

 ---
-title: "Multi Tenant"
+title: "Some Patterns of Multi-Tenant SaaS"
 date: 2023-04-29T23:05:50+02:00
 description:
 tags: [architecture]
 images: ['https://images-here-hugo.vercel.app/api/og-image?title=']
 draft: true
 ---
+I've had the pleasure of working on some multi-tenant products, and noticed some concerns repeat themselves.

+## Disclaimer
+- There's no one blueprint for SaaS architecture.
+Sure there's patterns, but those are just tools for thinking.

+# Management
+- Metrics
+- Analytics
-- architecture patterns
+- Billing

-- onboarding
+- Provisioning

-- various AWS resrouces in my youtube

-- Compliance - SOC 2, HIPAA, GDPR
+- Compliance - SOC 2, HIPAA, GDPR etc. Depending on the countries and industries you serve, you have to be aware of any compliance requirements.
 - PII

-- SLA, Availability, Fault tolerance
+# Application
+- Isolation
+- Partitioning
+- Deployment
+- Routing
+- UI whitelabelling (doing an E2E PoC on this would be cool)

+# Tenancy
+- Identity
+- Onboarding (preferably automated)
-- Monitoring, Observability, Telemetry
+- Tiering

-- security & integration patterns
+# Silos vs Pools
+- Silo is a fully isolated environment, services being run and hosted for one tenant only
+- Pool is the other side of this, shared resources

+# Reading list
 {{<youtube j7Sqt8GpYl0>}}
-– This is one of many videos I have on the topic

-# Reading list
 - [ ] [Approaches to implementing multi-tenancy in SaaS applications](https://developers.redhat.com/articles/2022/05/09/approaches-implementing-multi-tenancy-saas-applications#)
 - [ ] [Multi-Tenancy Trends in SaaS Applications](https://frontegg.com/blog/multi-tenancy-trends-in-saas-applications)
 - [ ] [Multi tenant Architecture for a SaaS Application on AWS](https://www.clickittech.com/saas/multi-tenant-architecture/)